saint11/DeadWeight/source/dungeon/dungeon_level_2.md

 ## 11 Summoning Room

 ## 12 Corpse Storage
+Big iron bars and a gate separate this room from the other [summoning room](#11-summoning-room).
+Here are stored dozen of vases with human corpses inside, all heavily bounded but still moving.
+If any of those are freed, they will attack anyone near, they are [starved cadavers]{.m}.

+The southeast section of this room is partially flooded, and the water is foul, mixed with the corpses fluids.

 ## 13 Cave Antechamber
 The [goblin matriarch]{.m} is locked in here, siting in the corner, her fungus now partially attached to the wall.
 Two [gremlins]{.m} are carrying pieces of corpses to downstairs and running back up, with a terrified look on their faces.

 ## 14 Achereon Zul's Vault
+Acheron Zul's rotting corpse walking in circle in his sealed vault, with a silver dagger stuck to his back.
+Most of his clothes have rotten and fallen to the ground and he's mostly naked.
+The ground has a small depression in the shape of a circle, where he must have walked wall these years.